“Kubernetes vs Docker” is a well-known phrase as Kubernetes is gaining popularity as a container orchestration solution.

-Rise of Containerization
+Rise of containerization

-Advantages of Containers
+Advantages of containers

-Need for Container orchestration systems
+Need for container orchestration systems

-Kubernetes vs Docker?
+Kubernetes vs. Docker?

 At times, we ask ourselves whether we can use Docker without Kubernetes and vice versa.
-The answer to that is, neither one is an alternative for the other; Kubernetes typically runs without Docker, and Docker most certainly can also function without Kubernetes.
+The answer to that is neither one is an alternative for the other; Kubernetes typically runs without Docker, and Docker most certainly can also function without Kubernetes.

 How do Kubernetes and Docker work together?

-Kubernetes and Docker are two different technologies, but they work together to enhance and forming a better cloud architecture.
+Kubernetes and Docker are two different technologies, but they work together to enhance and form a better cloud architecture.
 They both facilitate the management and deployment of containers in a distributed architecture.
 The following are the ways in which Kubernetes and Docker are interconnected.

 - While Docker brings up its clustering tool used for orchestration, Kubernetes is an organized platform used by Docker containers.
+It can scale the level of production.
 It’s also a highly extensive tool compared to the Docker clustering tool.
-It can scale the level of production.

 - Kubernetes is a container system for Docker containers that is more extensive meant to coordinate in an efficient manner scale production.
-It is a play and plugs architecture for the container orchestration, which provides features like high availability among the distributed nodes.
+It is a play and plugs architecture for container orchestration, which provides features like high availability among the distributed nodes.

-- Kubernetes uses Docker typically to package, run and instantiate containerized applications.
+- Kubernetes typically uses Docker to package, run and instantiate containerized applications.